react-querybuilder/react-querybuilder/README.md

 To run a test page with a basic query builder using the default components, run `bun start`.

-To run the documentation website, run `bun run build && bun website:start`.
+To run the documentation website, run `bun run build && bun run web`.
 Click "Demo" in the page header to load the full demo with all options and compatibility components available.

 ## Credits